Alerts and brokers

 - POI Variables: Points of Interest Variables

-Then, browse the brokers' documentation and web-based user interfaces.
-Several brokers are already processing and serving alerts from the Zwicky Transient Facility (ZTF).
 Create an account with one or more brokers that offer the services you need.
-Use the broker to try and identify subsets of ZTF alerts that would be relevant for your science goals.
+Use the broker to identify subsets of current alerts that would be relevant for your science goals.
+Engage with the broker teams via their contacts and help services if you have any questions.

 Community filters